Tibowl/AutoGO/README.md

 Afterwards, export your GO database by going to `Settings` and under `Database Download` click on `Copy to Clipboard`.
 (You can also export to file and use that, but clipboard might be easier).

-To create a template from your GOOD dump, run `node src/createTemplate.js <char> <templateName> [optionally, file if not from clipboard]`. `char` needs to be the character name used in GO (see URL when editing character build; for example `HuTao` and `KaedeharaKazuha`). `templateName` will be used in the filename of the template file and output file (do not include `.json` in your name).
+To create a template from your GOOD dump, run `node src/createTemplate.js [char, optional only if 1 char in DB] <templateName> [optionally, file if not from clipboard]`. `char` needs to be the character name used in GO (see URL when editing character build; for example `HuTao` and `KaedeharaKazuha`). `templateName` will be used in the filename of the template file and output file (do not include `.json` in your name).

+If the template needs to filter out all artifact sets except a certain one, use `artSetExclusionOverrides`.
+If provided, AutoGO will automatically fill in the other artifact sets with exclusions.

 Finally, put the path to your template file in `settings.json` and run AutoGO using `npm run start` to calculate the values for all GOOD dumps in your `good` folder.